dori-dev/send-rockets-to-Mars-with-AI/README.md

 # Send Rockets To Mars With AI
-Send rockets to Mars with genetic algorithm in python and clean codes!
+Send rockets to Mars with genetic algorithm in python and clean code!

 #
 ## Tools